 As state and local governments implement curfews, shelter-in-place mandates and other public restrictions to slow the spread of COVID-19, it is essential that certain critical industries and workforces within those jurisdictions are permitted to continue operations.

 FMCSA has issued an Emergency Declaration which provides "hours-of-service regulatory relief to commercial vehicle drivers transporting emergency relief in response to the nationwide coronavirus (COVID-19) outbreak."
-The declaration was first issued on 3/13/20, then updated on 3/18/20, and extended once again on 4/9/20.
+The declaration was first issued on 3/13/20.
+It was most recently extended on 6/8/20.

-ATA encourages carriers to review the official declaration to determine if their operations are included.
+The revised guidance does not include mixed load deliveries of qualified relief supplies.
+ATA encourages motor carriers to review the extended declaration to determine if their operations are included.

 Frequently Asked Questions: